Private equity? You mean alternative asset manager

 Many investors do not have the resources to decide which firms to invest in for every discipline, said Rubenstein, whose firm boasts 89 active funds spanning various alternative asset classes.

-This could tempt many to invest with large firms like Blackstone Group LP (BX.N), KKR and Carlyle, that can offer exposure to a myriad of subsectors.
+This could tempt many to invest with large firms like Blackstone Group LP, KKR and Carlyle, that can offer exposure to a myriad of subsectors.

 Blackstone said earlier this month that its private equity portfolio was up 5 percent in 2011, its real estate portfolio was up 17 percent and credit-oriented hedge funds were up 9 percent.
 The S&P 500 U.S. stocks index was flat in 2011.